 As a family we love picnics and just because the weather is cooler in Autumn and Winter it doesn’t mean that picnicking has to stop.
 No indeed for us it just means that we move to more warming food and sometimes we have them inside on a rug and sometimes we have them sat in the boot of the car!
 In fact having an Autumn picnic is in our Autumn Bored Jar!
 We also carry a pop-up tent in the back of the car and it is great for picnicking in when it is windy.

 We keep the food simple warming and filing.
 We have a couple of flasks that we use for food.
-A wide necked soup flask and a food flask.
-Soup is our favorite cold weather picnic food.
+A wide-necked soup flask and a food flask.
+Soup is our favourite cold-weather picnic food.

 Five Autumn and Winter Picnic Soups